fyndalf/redo-log-parser/README.md

 for more information in the output.

 The redo log file should be a plain text file.
-The required format is described in the .pdf file provided in this repository.
+The required format is described in the accompanying paper of this tool, which is available upon request.

 The tool will ask for a root class, which can be entered using the terminal.
 The root class must be one of the discovered tables.